-To be eligible to apply for admission to the Master of Public Health program at DMU, applicants must have a Bachelor’s degree from a regionally accredited institution from within the United States or equivalent evaluation from a DMU approved International evaluation service.
+To be eligible to apply for admission to the Master of Public Health program at DMU, applicants must have a bachelor’s degree from a regionally accredited institution from within the United States or equivalent evaluation from a DMU approved International evaluation service.

 For admission requirements for Non-U.S. Citizens, Permanent Residents, or those with degrees completed outside the U.S., please review the information for international students.

 Technology is incorporated throughout the program to support your education.
 It is a key component of the curriculum in both on-campus and online learning.
 All coursework is delivered through an online learning management system and applicants should be prepared for a significant amount of computer based coursework.
 Applicants should be familiar with the technology requirements.

 All Accepted students are required to complete a criminal background check, which may include a drug screen, through the DMU preferred vendor.
 Results must be released to DMU prior to matriculation, and the cost of this process will be paid by the student.
 Students are required to disclose all past or present charges, convictions, dismissals, deferred judgments and expunged records as related to a misdemeanor or felony.
 They are also obligated to disclose any additional charges and convictions which occur following completion of the initial criminal background check.
 Admission to the program may be revoked if misrepresentations or omissions from the application are noted in the background check.
 DMU students are required to complete annual criminal background checks, which may include drug screening, while enrolled at DMU.

 Institutions of higher education are obligated to comply with all state requirements for registration, licensure or authorization to deliver online or distance education to students residing in states other than the home state of the institution.
 Applicants who reside outside of the State of Iowa are eligible for admission only if Des Moines University has secured formal approval or is exempt from the requirements in the applicant’s state of residence.